Joanna-S-Lee/T3A2-A/README.md

 The *host/hostess* is responsible for greeting the customers and seating them at their tables.

 **Goal:**

 Their goal is to greet and quickly seat diners.

 **Problem**

 Previously, all the bookings were written in a book and not well organized.

 **User Stories**

 * I want access to the confirmed bookings so that I can quickly and easily check that the diner has a booking for this timeslot.

-**Persona 4**
+**Persona 5**

 **Who:**

 The *head chef* persona is the one who oversees the cooking and food preparation.

+**Goal:**

+Their goal is to be able to plan out the cooking so that customers can be served what was ordered from the menu

+**Problem**

+When they have a new recipe that they want to serve to the customers, they need to be able to change the menu to include the recipe.

+**User Stories**

 I want to be able to edit the menu, so that I can cook and serve new recipes to the diners.

-User 10:
+**Persona 6**

+**Who:**

+The *restaurant owner* persona is the main client who owns the restaurant and is commissioning this project.

+**Goal:**

+To be able to easily manage the restaurant with the web portal and adapt to the ever-evolving COVID restrictions.

+**Problem**

+The COVID restrictions change frequently and the restaurant details need to be changed alongside it.

+**User Stories**

-As the *restaurant owner* I want to make changes to the opening hoursin the web portal to reflect the new working hours that is more financially viable during COVID lockdown.
+I want to make changes to the opening hours in the web portal to reflect the new working hours that is more financially viable during COVID lockdown.

 ---

-After further consultation with the clients some extra user stories and features were proposed:
+After further consultation with the clients some extra user stories and features were proposed for the *restaurant owner* persona:

-User 1:
+**Restaurant Owner User Stories (After consultation)**

-As the *cashier* and *restaurant owner* I want to encourage the diners to use Melbourne Money so that they become return customers.
+* I want to encourage the diners to use Melbourne Money so that they become return customers.

-User 2:

-As the *restaurant owner* I want admin privileges to make sure that only I can edit the booking system settings and no one else.
+* I want admin privileges to make sure that only I can edit the booking system settings and no one else.

-User 3:

-As the *restaurant owner* I want to have the diner's contact information easily retrievable should the Victorian Government need them.
+* I want to have the diner's contact information easily retrievable should the Victorian Government need them.

-User 4:

-As the *restaurant owner*, I want the booking settings to sync up with the new COVID restrictions so that I am assured that the restaurant is operating within the regulations.
+* I want the booking settings to sync up with the new COVID restrictions so that I am assured that the restaurant is operating within the regulations.